Church of Denmark

 The Evangelical-Lutheran Church in Denmark or National Church (Folkekirken lit. 'the People's Church', or unofficially den danske folkekirke; Ilagiit lit. 'the Congregation'), sometimes called the Church of Denmark, is the established, state-supported church in Denmark.
 The supreme secular authority of the church is composed of the reigning monarch and Denmark's Parliament, the Folketing.
-As of 2025, 70.7% of the population of Denmark are members, though membership is voluntary.
+As of 2026, 70% of the population of Denmark are members, though membership is voluntary.

-Chalcedonian Christianity was introduced to Denmark in the 9th century by Ansgar, Archbishop of Hamburg-Bremen.
+Christianity was introduced to Denmark in the 9th century by Ansgar, Archbishop of Hamburg-Bremen.
 In the 10th century, King Harald Bluetooth became Christian and began organizing the church, and by the 11th century, the country was fully Christianized.
-Since the Reformation in Denmark, the church has been Evangelical Lutheran, while retaining much of its high church pre-Reformation liturgical traditions.
+Since the Reformation in Denmark, the church has been Lutheran, while retaining much of its high church pre-Reformation liturgical traditions.

 The 1849 Constitution of Denmark designated the church "the Danish people's church" and mandated that the state support it as such.

 The Church of Denmark continues to maintain the historical episcopate.
 Theological authority is vested in bishops: ten bishops in mainland Denmark and one in Greenland, each overseeing a diocese.
 The bishop of Copenhagen is primus inter pares.